 You can pop into the Youth Advice Centre and speak to a member of the team at the following times:

 - Housing Advice: Monday – Friday 9am-12pm

 - Housing Emergencies (homeless tonight): Monday – Friday 1pm-3pm

 - Support and Advice: Monday – Thursday 3pm-6pm / Friday 3pm-4:30pm

-The Youth Advice Centre offers advice, support and guidance to young people in Brighton and Hove.
-YAC workers are able to offer expertise in a wide range of areas.
+The YMCA Youth Advice Centre (YAC) offers advice, support and guidance to young people in Brighton and Hove.
+The YAC team are able to offer expertise on a wide range of topics.
 Our aim is to provide young people in the local area with a safe and friendly environment where they can access helpful advice and support.

 We are the first place to go for housing advice for anyone under 26 years old who is homeless or threatened with homelessness.
-We also offer a family support and mediation service and a support and advice service providing sexual health advice and services, emotional and wellbeing support and benefits and money advice.
+We also offer a Family Support & Mediation Service and a Support & Advice Service providing sexual health advice and services, emotional and wellbeing support and benefits and money advice.